Family of Joko Widodo: Adoptive parents

 Selimah Inem Thursina was Jokowi's adoptive mother when Jokowi worked at PT Kertas Kraft Aceh from 1986 to 1988 and lived in Bale Atu village, Bener Meriah Regency, Aceh.
-On 16 February 2019, Selimah (born 1951) died at the age of 68 at Datu Beru Hospital, Takengon municipality, Central Aceh Regency due to liver cancer.
+On 16 February 2019, Selimah (born 1951) died at the age of 68 at Datu Beru Hospital in the Takengon municipality due to liver cancer.

 Nurdin (born 1946) is the husband cum widower of Selimah Inem Thursina (1951–2019), Jokowi's adoptive mother while he was in Aceh, he is now not only a father of 5 children (2 biological sons and 3 biological daughters) with several grandchildren from each of their biological children but through their only adopted son, Jokowi, Nurdin is also the adoptive grandfather cum adoptive great-grandfather, for his late wife is the adoptive grandmother cum adoptive great-grandmother to Jokowi's 3 children and their respective spouses (Gibran and his wife, Selvi, Kahiyang and her husband, Bobby Nasution as well as Kaesang and his wife, Erina Gudono) and also each set of children from the marriages of their adopted grandson, Gibran Rakabuming and their adopted granddaughter, Kahiyang Ayu respectively (Jokowi's three grandsons and two granddaughters).